WHAT YOU’LL DO WITH IMPACT

 First, you’ll come together with other new and experienced staff from across the country to learn how to make your impact in classroom trainings that focus on the issues, our campaigns, our strategies and the tactics you’ll be using throughout the year.
 Then, you’ll put those skills to use in the field.

 For example, you might build the coalition that convinces a major restaurant to stop serving meat raised on antibiotics.
 Or you could organize the news event that convinces the governor in your state that switching to more renewable energy is an opportunity to be a hero with the public.
-Or you could be recruiting and training college students and volunteers to gather petitions to ban bee-killing pesticides.
-Your campaign assignment will depend in part on where you applied to work and where you can make the biggest difference.
+You’ll go to the places where you can make the biggest impact- states where there is a strategic need for you to be working to mobilize people, and you’ll be working on the campaign on which you can make the biggest difference.

 HOW YOU’LL MAKE AN IMPACT